 Don’t doubt yourself.
-Homeschooling is not as difficult as some people might have you believe.
+Homeschooling is not as hard as some people would lead you to believe.

 Make a list of all the reasons you’re homeschooling.
 On a tough day (and there will be tough days), refer back to your list.
 Remember all the great reasons you’ve chosen to homeschool.
 Then continue on…because as mentioned previously, you’ve got this!

-You don’t have to teach by the book, and your kids don’t always have to do paperwork lessons – learning goes beyond books and pencils.
+You don’t have to teach by the book, and you don’t have to focus on paper lessons.
+Learning goes beyond books and pencils.

 Pushing too much will make your children dislike learning, and they will learn less rather than more.

 There is no one “right” way to homeschool, and how you homeschool will change as your children grow, and as you get to know what works and what doesn’t work in your homeschool.

-Try lots of different things, and don’t feel pressure to commit to any particular curriculum or style.
+Try lots of different things.
+Don’t feel pressure to commit to any one curriculum or style.

 You don’t have to do 4.5 hours of work a day, and you don’t have to complete every subject every day.

 You’re in charge of your own schedule.
 Plan it how you want/need.
 Add in extra/flex days.
 Take the time to find what works for you and your family.